Sociable Weaver nests as a resource

 Impact of the project

-This project will provide unique insights about the community ecology and between-species interactions in the Kalahari.
-It will also explore the potential ecological engineering role of the Sociable Weaver, as well as contribute to available eco-tourism information that enhances the experience of visitors to landscapes within the distribution of the Sociable Weaver.
+This project is providing unique insights into the community ecology and between-species interactions in the Kalahari.
+It will quantify the ecological engineering role of the Sociable Weaver and potentially determine the role of Sociable Weaver nests in a warming and increasingly arid Kalahari.
+The outputs of this project will also contribute to available eco-tourism information that enhances the experience of visitors to landscapes within the distribution of the Sociable Weaver.

 Dr Robert Thomson (FIAO, UCT)